colejarczyk/doc/api/points_transfers.rst

 Get a complete list of points transfers (customer)
 --------------------------------------------------

-To retrieve a paginated list of Points transfers you need to call the ``/api/customer/points/transfer`` endpoint with the ``GET`` method.
+To retrieve a paginated list of Points transfers, you need to call the ``/api/customer/points/transfer`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^